Skip to main content

 6 Electives or Independent Study

-Note: Units are presented as semester units for SDSU and quarter units for UCSD.
+Note: Units are presented as semester units for SDSU and quarter units for UC San Diego.

 Global Health Field Practicum